-• Full names and contact details of all adults with whom the child normally lives

-- Full names and contact details of all persons with parental responsibility (if different from above) - Emergency contact details (if different from above) - Full details of any other adult authorised by the parent to collect the child from school (if different from the above). - Any legal or criminal changes which effects parental responsibility e.g. bail condition, court orders, Multi Agency Risk Assessment Conference (MARAC).
+- Full names and contact details of all adults with whom the child normally lives - Full names and contact details of all persons with parental responsibility (if different from above) - Emergency contact details (if different from above) of two additional emergency contacts - Full details of any other adult authorised by the parent to collect the child from school (if different from the above). - Any legal or criminal changes which effects parental responsibility e.g. bail condition, court orders, Multi Agency Risk Assessment Conference (MARAC).